 What is document management?
 What is records management?
 Do you need both, or just one?
 And how do you know which is more valuable?

-Making the decision to digitize your files is only the first step.
+Making the decision to digitize your files is only the very first step.
 Figuring out which process best suits your business is the second.
 Many working professionals turn to records management immediately because it maintains a high level of security for important documents, which is incredibly beneficial to many professions.

 What is records management?